tytydraco/yessleep/out/A_week_after_I_turned_thirteen_deep_within_a_mausoleum_they_made_me_into_a_prophet.md

 *“Go lie down on the railroad tracks.
 Do not get up.”*

-My jaw hit the asphalt.
+I was stunned.
+Felt like my jaw hit the asphalt.

 Guilt detonated like a grenade in my chest.